psharp1289/psharp1289.github.io/initiate_planning.md

 ## Chronic worry is associated with impaired inference to delay planning

-A motivating clinical hypothesis that we investigated is whether individuals that worry frequently over-use planning.
-Intuitively we know such individuals are constantly planning how to avoid dangerous futures even when it isn't helpful to do so.
-We indeed show here for the first time that the more one worriers, the worse one is at delaying planning.
-We created a continuous score on the y-axis which measures if participants delayed control when they should and engaged control when they should.
-Importantly this replicates a correlation we found above in the more complicated 4-decision task.
-The correlation specifically is -0.659.
+A motivating clinical hypothesis that we investigated is whether individuals that worry frequently plan too much.
+Intuitively we know such individuals are constantly planning how to avoid dangerous futures even when it isn't helpful to do so, given how exhausting planning can be.
+We show here the first experimental evidence that chronic worry is associated with over-planning (specifically, a failure to optimally delaying planning).
+We created a continuous score, shown on the y-axis of the graph below, which quantifies the degree to which participants delayed control when they should and engaged control when they should.
+The correlation (*r* = -0.659) replicates a correlation we found above in the more complicated 4-decision task.

 {:refdef: style="text-align: center;"}
 ![mypic](assets/img/worry_correlation.png).